-From the ice skating rink at Campus Martius in Detroit, to snowshoe trails in Laingsburg, there are many fun and festive destinations our beautiful mitten state has to offer during the winter months.
-Events to celebrate New Year’s Eve are no exception.
+There are many fun and festive destinations our beautiful state has to offer during the winter months and events to celebrate New Year’s Eve are no exception.

-If you’re looking for some inspiration for things to do, here are ten fun ways to ring in 2016 across Michigan:
+If you’re looking to shake off 2018 in a memorable way, here are eight fun ways to ring in 2019 across Michigan:

-- New Year’s Eve on Mackinaw Island: Visit Mackinaw Island, one of the Top Ten Christmas Towns according to HGTV.
+- New Year’s Eve on Mackinac Island: Visit Mackinac Island, one of the top Christmas towns according to many lists.
 Two of the island’s restaurants will have special New Year’s Eve dining packages available.
 Transportation and lodging options are limited due to the off-season, so be sure to review the details here.

 - CherryT Ball Drop in Traverse City: Celebrate the holiday and give back to the community by attending this event.
-The event helps to raise money and non-perishable food items to support local organizations in need.
-The celebration is complete with a cherry-shaped ball drop at midnight and entertainment from Real Magic with Ben Whiting.
+The event helps to raise money to support local organizations in need.
+The celebration is complete with a cherry-shaped ball drop at midnight and live entertainment.

-- The Drop Motor City NYE 2016 in Detroit: The 6th annual free event hosted in downtown Detroit is packed with fun through the late afternoon and evening.
+- The Drop Motor City NYE 2019 in Detroit: This annual free event takes place in downtown Detroit and is packed with fun through the late afternoon and evening.
 Complete with food trucks, attractions, skating at Campus Martius and more, all ages are invited to attend.
 A special kids’ zone offers karaoke, face painting and even an early ball drop at 6:30 p.m. that won’t interfere with bedtime.

 - Children’s Museum New Year’s Early Eve in Grand Rapids: Ring in the New Year at this family-friendly destination in Grand Rapids.
 The museum will offer activities, food and drinks and a countdown to a balloon drop at 7:30 p.m.

-- New Year’s Eve Ball Drop in downtown Ludington: Gather in the heart of downtown Ludington for the New Year celebration part of the annual Light up the Lake activities.
+- New Year’s Eve Ball Drop in downtown Ludington: Gather in the heart of downtown Ludington for the New Year’s celebration, part of annual Light up the Lake activities.
 The event is complete with an entertainment tent and a fireworks display following the midnight ball drop.